 With the quick-release toggle clamps attached to the upper portion of the table saw jointer jig, the next step is to adjust the clamps.
-The pads of the clamps should be adjusted so that they securely hold a piece of one-by stock (1x6, 1x8, etc.), but not be so tight against the stock that the pressure could tear the clamps off of the jig.
+The pads of the clamps should be adjusted so that they securely hold a piece of 1 x stock (1 x 6, 1 x 8, etc.), but not so tight so that pressure could tear the clamps off the jig

-With a scrap piece of stock in the clamps, adjust the clamp pads accordingly using a pair of open-end wrenches.Continue to 8 of 10 below.
+With a scrap piece of stock placed below the pads, adjust the clamp pads accordingly, using a pair of open-end wrenches.Continue to 8 of 10 below.

 08 of 10

 The table saw jointer jig is nearly complete.
-The next step is to rip a strip of stock on your table saw five feet in length that will fit into the left miter slot of your table saw.
-You'll want to verify the size of the slot on your saw, but typically, the miter slot is about 3/4" wide by 3/8" (or slightly less) high.
-The idea is for the strip to glide smoothly with minimal play through the slot.Continue to 9 of 10 below.
+The next step is to rip a 5-foot-long strip of stock on your table saw, which will be attached to the bottom of the base and slide through the miter-gauge slot on the bed of your table saw.
+You'll want to verify the size of the slot on your saw, but typically, the miter slot is about 3/4 inch wide by 3/8-inch (or slightly less) high.
+The idea is for the strip to glide smoothly through the slot with minimal play.Continue to 9 of 10 below.

 09 of 10

-The last assembly step in building the table saw jointer jig is to attach the miter strip to the base of the jig.
+The last assembly step is to attach the guide strip to the base of the jig.

-As you're facing the table saw, measure from the left side of your saw blade to the right edge of the left miter slot.
-Add one-eighth of an inch to this measurement.
+- As you're facing the table saw, measure from the left side of your saw blade to the right edge of the left miter slot.
+Add 1/8 inch to this measurement.

-Next, turn over the jig and measure that distance from the right-hand side of the jig.
-Using a straight edge, mark a parallel line at this distance from the right edge of the jig.
+- Turn over the jig and measure in that distance from the right-hand side of the plywood base.
+Using a straight edge, mark a parallel line at this distance along the right edge of the plywood.

 10 of 10